 A cursory glance at the "minstrel years" would seem to show a century of popularity, but the genre only enjoyed a 20-year peak (from 1850 to about 1870).
-They then began a serious decline, though the last remnants hung on doggedly.
+Then began a serious decline, though the last remnants hung on doggedly.
 1909 saw the last minstrel show to play Broadway, and only three troupes remained by 1919.
-But "coon" humor (as a subset of the eternal "bumpkin" stereotype) remained popular, and revivals and crude recreations survived into the 1960s.
+But "coon" humor (as a subset of the perennial "bumpkin" stereotype) remained popular, and revivals and crude recreations survived into the 1960s.

 GIVE 'EM SOMETHING NEW: BURLESQUE

-The public lost interest in the minstrel craze, but it was a format made up of perenially-popular parts.
+Though the public lost interest in the minstrel craze, it was a format made up of perenially-popular parts.
 Audiences never tire of the "burlesque."
-Originally a burlesque was a broad comic parody of a currently-popular serious theater, a definition later broadened to include almost any type of comic sketch.
+Originally a burlesque was a broad comic parody of a currently-popular serious theater piece, a definition later broadened to include almost any type of comic sketch.
 This was the time-honored dictionary meaning of a "burlesque".
 See the film Amadeus for a fine portrayal of a burlesque done by one of Mozart's actor friends as a bawdy parody of Mozart's opera Don Giovanni.
 In modern times, topical sketch comedy like Saturday Night Live matches this definition.
 In 1866, as the minstrel show entered serious decline, The Black Crook brought the genre's ribald humor and immodestly-dressed women to Broadway, with five hours of spectacular stage effects and a hundred chorus girls in flesh-colored tights.
 Burlesque became synonymous with a "feminine spectacle" or, as they called it, a "leg show".
 The success of this frankly stimulating offering was so great that Barnum quickly imported the British burlesque troupe "Lydia Thompson and her Bevy of British Blondes."
-Shows like these proliferated, and were warmly received by the press and the male public, but they were too coarse for women and children to attend.
+Shows like these proliferated and were warmly received by the press and the male public, but they were too coarse for women and children to attend.
 We'll leave burlesque there for a while, and look at the alternative answer to the minstrel show: vaudeville.

 GIVE 'EM SOMETHING STILL NEWER: VAUDEVILLE